-HALIFAX, NOVA SCOTIA--(Marketwired - Aug 29, 2013) - Immunovaccine Inc. (“Immunovaccine” or "IMV") (TSX VENTURE: IMV), a clinical stage vaccine company, today released its financial and operational results for the quarter ended June 30, 2013.
+Immunovaccine Inc. (“Immunovaccine” or the “Company”) (TSX: IMV; OTCQX: IMMVF), a clinical-stage vaccine and immunotherapy company, today released its financial and operational results for the second quarter ended June 30, 2015.

 The Company prepares its unaudited interim condensed consolidated financial statements in accordance with Canadian generally accepted accounting principles as set out in the Handbook of the Canadian Institute of Chartered Accountants – Part I (“CICA Handbook”), which incorporates International Financial Reporting Standards (“IFRS”) as issued by the International Accounting Standards Board (“IASB”).

-Immunovaccine’s unaudited interim condensed consolidated financial statements for June 30, 2013, filed in accordance with IFRS, and the management discussion and analysis (MD&A), are available at www.sedar.com.
+Immunovaccine’s unaudited interim condensed consolidated financial statements for June 30, 2015, filed in accordance with IFRS, and the management discussion and analysis (MD&A), will be available at www.sedar.com.

 This press release contains forward-looking information under applicable securities law.
-All information that addresses activities or developments that we expect to occur in the future is forward-looking information.
+All information that addresses activities or developments that we expect to occur in the future, is forward-looking information.
 Forward-looking statements are based on the estimates and opinions of management on the date the statements are made.
 However, they should not be regarded as a representation that any of the plans will be achieved.
-Actual results may differ materially from those set forth in this press release due to risks affecting the company, including access to capital, the successful completion of clinical trials and receipt of all regulatory approvals and the matters discussed under “Risk Factors and Uncertainties” in Immunovaccine’s Annual Information Form filed on March 20, 2015.
+Actual results may differ materially from those set forth in this press release due to risks affecting the Company, including access to capital, the successful completion of clinical trials and receipt of all regulatory approvals and the matters discussed under “Risk Factors and Uncertainties” in Immunovaccine’s Annual Information Form filed on March 20, 2015.
 Immunovaccine Inc. assumes no responsibility to update forward-looking statements in this press release except as required by law.

 - Health Care Industry